ubicomplab/human-health-sounds/README.md

 `npm run dev`

+### Backend Server (for Audio Recording feature)

+If you want to enable the audio recording feature locally (*not necessary*), enter the `/backend` folder by running `cd backend` from the main diretory.
+Then, to start the flask server, run:

+`flask run`

+Currently, the frontend server connects to Google Cloud.
+To switch to connecting locally, uncomment the line in `const BACKEND_URL = "http://127.0.0.1:5000/get-grid-indices"` in `ca-cough-ony/src/components/RecordPanel.jsx`.

 ## Results

 Below is a visualization of our generated t-SNE cloud and LAP 2D grid for the processed VocalSound audio clips